trisulnsm/dinodoc/trisuldocs/docs/ag/license/install.md

-## View the License file in effect
+## View the License File in Effect

-:::note
+:::info navigation

-Login as Admin → Select Context → Licensing
+:point_right: Login as Admin → Select Context → Licensing

 :::

 The current license file is displayed as shown in the screenshot above.

-## Moving an existing License to new hardware
+## Moving an Existing License to New Hardware

 If you move any Trisul node (Probe or Hub) to a new machine or VM, send us the new machineid and we will reissue the License.